 M.Des. and M.P.A.
 Certificate Option

 As an alternative to the dual-degree program, Master of Design students interested in public policy and civic design can develop deeper expertise in a specific subject area through one of the Master of Public Administration certificate programs listed below.
 Each certificate requires 12 credit hours, which can be counted as elective courses in the M.Des. program of study.

 - Public Management

 STEM Qualification for International Students

-The M.Des. and M.P.P.A. degree qualifies as a STEM degree, which allows international students to apply for a 24-month extension to the typical 12-month optional practical training (OPT) period.
+The M.Des. and M.P.A. degree qualifies as a STEM degree, which allows international students to apply for a 24-month extension to the typical 12-month optional practical training (OPT) period.
 This means students completing this degree may be eligible for up to three years of work in the United States.
-See the Illinois Tech International Center website for more information.
+See the Illinois Tech Office of Global Services website for more information.